 NOTE: As with any time you are working on the right side of your fabric, make sure your marking tool is one that will wipe away easily or will vanish with exposure to the air or the heat of an iron.

 - Topstitch through both layers along the drawn guide line.

 - Edgestitch along each diagonal side of the finished triangle.
-This helps stabilize the edge and secures the two layers.
+This helps stabilize the edge and keep the two layers from shifting.